jennakwon06/dropwizard_heroku_weatherbot/README.md

 # Introduction

 This is a project that demonstrates deploying a DropWizard project on Heroku.
-This project handles a GET request to http://drift-slack-demo.herokuapp.com/weather by returning a hardcoded string.
-The resource class that handles this request is under src/main/java/com/example/weatherbot/resources/WeatherResource.java
+This project, through Dropwizard framework, handles a GET request to http://drift-slack-demo.herokuapp.com/weather by returning a hardcoded string.
+The resource class that handles this request is under src/main/java/com/example/weatherbot/resources/WeatherResource.java.

 # Running This Application